ctu-vras/sensor_filters/README.md

 The `LaserScan` filter chain node is compatible with the `scan_to_scan_node` from `laser_filters` package (it can load the same filters using the same config).
 It does not, however, use TF message filter, so each filter has to wait for the required TFs itself.

+## Transport

+Filters of type `Image` and `PointCloud2` will automatically use the image_transport/point_cloud_transport to publish and subscribe to topics.

 ## Why ROS filters?

 The simple answer is - performance.
 ROS filters are the most efficient way to run a chain of processors on sensor data.
 Passing the message from one filter to another is as simple as doing a C++ object copy.
 There is even a proposal for an [in-place (zero-copy) implementation](https://github.com/ros/filters/pull/38).